frankhale/frankhale/README.md

 ### Hi there 👋

-I'm just a boring Web Dev who's real passion is game design...
+I'm a web dev,,, secretly I want to be a game dev...
+Shhhh,,, don't tell anyone!

 - 🔭 I’m currently working on learning how to Game Dev!